 Waiting periods vary and depend on the policy terms of your pet insurance plan.
 Each plan will have its own standards for waiting periods and what they will cover under a specific plan, and waiting periods could range from two weeks to one year.

 When changing pet insurance plans, there will likely be a new waiting period when you take out the new pet insurance policy.
-If you plan on switching plans, a new waiting period may be imposed, but depending on the plan, you might be able to have the waiting period waived by showing proof of coverage from your previous plan.
+If you plan on switching plans, a new waiting period may be imposed, but depending on the plan, you might be able to waive the waiting period by showing proof of coverage from your previous plan.